 (EMTs) Emergency Medical Technicians and Paramedics are called in to emergency medical settings to care for the sick and or injured.
 The job is very important for peoples lives are often saved by the quick thinking and work from EMTs and paramedics.
 A community is made much safer with good emergency medical technicians and paramedics and it is one of the best medical field jobs to have.

 EMTs and paramedics are sent to the scene of an emergency by 911 operators and they often work with the police department and the fire department.
-Below we go over what it takes to become an EMT and what the overall job outlook is for the job as a whole.
+Below we go over how to go about becoming an emergency medical tech and what the overall job outlook is for the career as a whole.